Felicia (Darkstalkers): In video games

-Other media
+In other media

-Film and television

 Felicia is the main hero in the American cartoon series Darkstalkers (1995), in which she was accompanied by Harry Grimoire, a character created for this particular series whose purpose (aside from a plot device) was mainly to get Felicia into trouble.
 She is also stated to be several hundred years old in this.
 Her dreams of being a singer are never mentioned (although in the first episode she was fired from Cats because her "costume" was "out of date").
 Felicia was also depicted as possibly being the last of her kind, despite having other catgirl friends in the game series itself.

 The anime OVA Night Warriors: Darkstalkers' Revenge (1997), Felicia is shown as already having a certain amount of success as an entertainer and is just starting a tour in the human world with her own traveling show.
 Her tour gets off to a rough start when she is almost killed by monks pertaining to an anti-darkstalker militia and the zombie Lord Raptor saves her by promptly killing them all.
 Later, as Pyron begins his bid for world domination, Felicia attacks his Huitzil robot army.
 She destroys a few of the robots before being overwhelmed, but she is saved when the werewolf Jon Talbain intervenes.
 She is taken in by a human doctor and befriends the local children, only to be captured by a human paramilitary group.
 The doctor rescues her and with her faith in humanity renewed she, along with Talbain, lures the robots out of the town and destroying them with an explosives laden train.
 In this interpretation of Felicia, her origin is not mentioned, and she is ambivalent to organized religion.